 We particularly welcome proposals from teachers, educators, and everyone who works to empower young children and youth.
-We invite teachers from pre-K-12 schools, colleges and universities, community-based educators, youth, activists/organizers, artists, parents and academic researchers to submit proposals that address a range of education justice issues.
+We invite teachers from pre-K-12 schools, colleges and universities, community-based educators, young people, activists/organizers, artists, parents, teacher educators, and academic researchers to submit proposals that address a range of education justice issues.

 There are several different types of activities that you can submit proposals for:

 Practitioners will provide hands-on instruction and practical ideas and methods that participants can take back to their home communities.
-We prefer workshops that are more active.
-(Workshops last 90 minutes).
+We prefer workshops that actively engage participants.
+(Workshops last 90 minutes on average).

-Several individuals with experience on a given topic will present during a 90-minute time slot, fielding questions and generating action-oriented dialogue with participants.
+Several individuals with experience in similar topics will share a 90-minute time slot, fielding questions and generating action-oriented dialogue with participants.

 Paper or Research Exploration

-Authors/researchers will share a 90-minute time slot to interactively explore papers similar topics and engage the audience in the issues and implications for youth and social change.
-The FMFP planning team will put selected researchers together into panels.
+Authors/researchers will share a 90-minute time slot to interactively explore papers on a similar topic and engage the audience in the issues and implications for youth and social change.

 Free Young Minds Workshop